zhangyouxin/godwoken-review/docs/bridge.md

 For deposit and withdrawal operations on Godwoken, two options are available:

 1. Using a UI deposit or withdrawal provided by [yokaiswap](https://testnet.yokaiswap.com/bridge/deposit) to perform the relevant actions.
-2. Using `gw-tools` deposit or withdrawal to perform the relevant actions.

-And the unlocking operation so as to complete the withdrawal process.
+2. Using `gw-tools` deposit or withdrawal to perform the relevant actions, and the unlocking operation so as to complete the withdrawal process.

 ---